BasmaElhoseny01/Logic-Circuit-Simulator/README.md

 # Logic-Circuit-Simulator
-Simple logic circuit design simulator bases on OOP in C++.Diffrenent gates, leds, keys, and wires are used to desgin your circuit.Just draw Your circuit and run to see the output :)
+Simple logic circuit design simulator based on OOP in C++.
+Different gates, LEDs, keys, and wires are used to design your circuit.
+Just draw Your circuit and run to see the output :)

-This project aims mainly to cover topics of OOP such as classes , inhertiance, polymporphism,....
+This project aims mainly to cover topics of OOP such as classes, inheritance, and polymorphism,...
-Componnets of design:
+Components of design:
 Gates:
   ❑ Buffer gate and inverter gate
   ❑ 2-input AND, OR, NAND, NOR, XOR, XNOR gates